cod-ux/pepper-ai/ReadMe.md

 5. Maintain steps executed so far + code solutions.(done)
 6. Make a quick CLI to test the graph app against differet requests (D2)
 7. Include past 5 executed requests + code solutions from streamlit's session state when making future plans for requests.
 (D2)
-8. Make generation messages short term, remove them after final script is generated.
-(D2)
+8. Make generation messages short term, remove them after final script is generated. (done)
 9. Make a Langgraph app to explore and answer questions about a dataset.
-(D3)
+(D3) - Ask the LLM to use st.write for texts and images.

 10. Use Langgraph app to generate scripts.
 (D4)
 11. Stream Langgraph sys messages to streamlit.
 (D4)